kromerm/adfdataflowdocs/ADF Data Flow Get Started in 12 Steps.md

 This guide is for private preview customers to get started with Azure data factory v2 with data flow
 ----------------------------------------------------------------------------------------------------

-1. To build you first Data Flow Data Factory [CLICK HERE](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkromerm%2Fadfdataflowdocs%2Fmaster%2Fsamples%2Fcurrent_df_arm_template.json)
+1. To build your first Data Flow Data Factory [CLICK HERE](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkromerm%2Fadfdataflowdocs%2Fmaster%2Fsamples%2Fcurrent_df_arm_template.json)

 2. Then click on the Purchase button.
 Your Data Factory with Data Flow will deploy in less than 5 minutes.